 COMING SOON!
 I will write something about my two brothers and my dad.
 What I want to say stems from a post that my brother wrote (linked below).
 His post inspired me to want to say, for example, that both of the houses that I lived in at my marriages were made possible for me by my dad.
 Plus, likewise, it is such with the very house that I live in now.
 Thusly, I think that my dad’s spirit/virtue has passed down from him onto my brothers.

 Here is the link to that post:

 My Indian name is Sitting Wolf.
 I may have a little Indian blood in my roots, but I also have some French-Cajun ancestors who fought with Sitting Bull at the Battle of the Little Bighorn.
-They wore their Mardi Gras Indian costumes and blended in with the Native Indians.
-My ancestors were angry about how the Yankees were carpetbagging in Louisiana after the Civil War.
-The name Sitting Wolf passed down to me similarly to what I explained in my article at DeleryGazette.com entitled King Farouk III. https://delerygazette.org/2020/11/02/king-farouk-iii/
+They wore cuts from their Mardi Gras Indian costumes and blended in with the Native Indians.
+My Cajun ancestors were angry about how the Yankees had been carpetbagging in Louisiana after the Civil War.
+Summarily, the name Sitting Wolf passed down to me likewise to what I explained in my article at DeleryGazette.com entitled King Farouk III. https://delerygazette.org/2020/11/02/king-farouk-iii/

 Sitting Bull posing below with Buffalo Bill, 1885